Sumukh/Ignite/README.md

 It is also designed to work well on other cloud providers such as AWS, Google Cloud, and DigitalOcean.

 Documentation is currently provided for installations on Dokku.
-Documentation for other providers can be provided with a purchase of a license of Ignite Premium.

 ## Screenshots